BruhGunned/html-css-js/README.md

-This are basic html,css,js projects without any frontend framework.
+These are basic html,css,js projects without any frontend framework.
+I might update these regularly.